rest-for-physics/framework/doc/Chapters/7-base-class-interface-reference.md

 `int b;`
 `}`

-Then the class member ¡°a¡± will not be saved when the class TRestHits gets saved in TFile/TTree.
+Then the class member "a" will not be saved when the class TRestHits gets saved in TFile/TTree.
+In TTree we are unable to see the "a" branch.
+In TFile when we retrieve the class and get the class object, the class member "a" will be its default value.

 If the class member is a pointer, we cannot save it directly.
-We need to either add ¡°//->¡± annotation in the same line(not tested), or create and link an instance of the pointer, then save the instance, As shown in the code below.
+We need to either add "//->" annotation in the same line(not tested), or create and link an instance of the pointer, then save the instance.
+There are two ways to do it, as shown in the code below.

+`1)`
-`1)	TH1D* h; //->`
+`TH1D* h; //->`

+`2)`
-`2)	TH1D* h; //!`
+`TH1D* h; //!`
 `TH1D _h;`
 `//in some method before saving`
 `_h=*h;`